aramich100/COMP472_A1/README.md

  # Our Results

-As instructed, usin the SciKit Framework, we were able to run 3 different Machine Learning Algorithms and obtained very promising results.
+As instructed, using the SciKit Framework, we were able to run 3 different Machine Learning Algorithms and obtained very promising results.

 Naive Bayes Accuracy: 80.65463701216954
 Confusion Matrix: [ [1006  224][ 237  916]]